You are here

 The Australian Commission on Safety and Quality in Health Care (the Commission) is responsible for managing the Australian Sentinel Events List.

-Hospital acquired complications (HACs) are complications which occur during a hospital stay and for which clinical risk mitigation strategies may reduce (but not necessarily eliminate) the risk of that complication occurring.
+A hospital acquired complication (HAC) refers to a complication that occurs during a hospital stay and for which clinical risk mitigation strategies may reduce (but not necessarily eliminate) the risk of that complication occurring.

-A list of 16 HACs was developed by a Joint Working Party of the Australian Commission on Safety and Quality in Health Care (the Commission) and IHPA.
-The Commission is responsible for the ongoing curation of the HAC list to ensure it remains clinically relevant.
+The national list of 16 HACs was developed by a Joint Working Party of the Australian Commission on Safety and Quality in Health Care (the Commission) and IHPA.
+The Commission is responsible for the ongoing curation of the HACs list to ensure it remains clinically relevant.

 In July 2018, IHPA introduced a funding adjustment for HACs whereby funding is reduced for any episode of admitted acute care where a HAC occurs.

 The reduction in funding reflects the incremental cost of the HAC, which is the additional cost of providing hospital care that is attributable to the HAC.
 This approach recognises that the presence of a HAC increases the complexity of an episode of care or the length of stay, driving an increase in the cost of care.